DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Collision Integral for Binary and Emissive interactions

 \subsection{Binary Interactions in DIP Form}

-Under the assumption that the distribution function take the form granted by DIP, \cref{eqn: DIP}, the gain and loss terms \cref{eqn: binary gain term,eqn: binary loss term} may be integrated over sub-domains of the momentum space of the particles involved to give the ``gain array'' components:
+Under the assumption that the distribution function takes the form granted by DIP, \eref{eqn: DIP}, the gain and loss terms \esref{eqn: binary gain term} and \eqref{eqn: binary loss term} may be integrated over sub-domains of the momentum space of the particles involved to give the ``gain array'' components:

 and ``loss array'' components